Indian narrow-headed softshell turtle: Diagnostic characters

-Distribution
+Geographic distribution

-This species is found in the Sutlej and Indus river basins of Pakistan, and Ganges, Godavari, Mahanadi and other rivers basins of India, Nepal and Bangladesh.
+Chitra indica is found in the Sutlej and Indus river basins of Pakistan, and Ganges, Godavari, Mahanadi and other rivers basins of India, Nepal and Bangladesh.
 Although widespread, it occurs in low densities, even within protected areas.
 It is threatened by hunting and habitat loss.
 It prefers clear, large or medium rivers with sandy bottoms.
 It spends most of time concealed below the sand, sometimes with only the tip of the nose exposed.